Ellerbach/serialapp/README.md

 Now you should be all good to and all dependencies should be installed for you to run a netcode 2.0 appplication.

 ## Step 3: installing the .NET Core 2 SDK on a supported platform
 My choice goes for Windows.
 But you can choose any platform.
 [Instruction for Windows are here](https://www.microsoft.com/net/core/preview#windowscmd "Instruction for Windows are here").
-Make sure you install the preview.
-You can as well install daily builds and you can find them here.
+Make sure you install the .NE TCore 2.0.
+You can as well install daily builds and you can find them [here](https://github.com/dotnet/core/blob/master/daily-builds.md ".NET Core Daily Builds").
 You'll find from the same URL the other plateformes like Linux and Mac OS.
 I've tested MacOS and is does work perfectly as well.
 Be carreful and follow all instructions as you may have dependency issues.

 ## Step 4: creating a simple console app